davetron5000/docker-dev-template/README.md

 1. Make sure you have Docker installed.
 Recommend you go to https://docs.docker.com, hover your mouse over “Get Docker” and choose your OS.
 Why there is no install page to link to directly I will never know.
 1. Clone this repo
-1. `bin/build` - this will build a Docker image
+1. `bin/build` - this will build a Docker image and generate a `docker-compose.yml` you can use to run things
+1. `bin/start` - A wrapper around `docker-compose up` that you can use to start up everything
-1. `bin/sh` - this will start a container of that image and run `bash`
+1. In another terminal, `bin/exec bash` - Connects to the docker container and starts an interactive `bash` shell
 1. `ls -l` - you should see your local directory from withing Docker
 1. `exit` - exits `bash` and shuts down the Docker container